AGPlested/ASCAM/README.md

 Requires python>=3.6 and Numpy>=1.16
 Further required packages can be found in 'requirements.txt' and installed with `pip install -r requirements.txt`.
+Note: Unfortunately both ASCAM and one of its dependencies require Numpy, this means that numpy needs to be installed separately before ASCAM can be installed.

 A straightforward installation can be achieved by first installing Anaconda to get the necessary libraries.
 At the time of writing, a working version for Mac is https://repo.anaconda.com/archive/Anaconda3-5.3.0-MacOSX-x86_64.pkg